fwqefwqef/ChronoArkMods-windy/README.md

 # [Remove Fixed Skill Limit]

-Removes 'Cannot be Fixed' keyword from all skills.
+Remove 'Cannot be Fixed' keyword from all skills.

 # [windy's mod]